 We stayed within the Fort walls, and I recommend you do the same.
 It is like doing time travel.
 Ambling around the atmospheric old streets is a delightful way to spend a day.
 You come across Dutch-period villas and buildings with original red-tiled roofs.

 Our base here was the charming Galle Fort Hotel, an ornate Dutch mansion converted into an upscale boutique hotel.

 Day 11: Colombo

 Colombo is the sprawling capital of Sri Lanka.
-It has a long history as a port on ancient east-west trade routes, and has become a worthy destination in its own right and makes an excellent start – or finish – to your Sri Lankan adventures.
+It has a long history as a port on ancient east-west trade routes.
+Colombo has become a worthy destination in its own right and makes an excellent start or finish to your Sri Lankan adventures.

 To sum up, Sri Lanka is a compact beautiful country and makes for a varied interesting family holiday.
-You can experience ancient sites such as Polonnaruwa, national parks like Yala and Kaudulla, sandy beaches all over the country, tea plantations in Nuwara Eliya, and colonial fortresses like Galle – all in just 11 days.
+If you follow our Sri Lanka Itinerary, you can experience ancient sites such as Polonnaruwa, national parks like Yala and Kaudulla, sandy beaches all over the country, tea plantations in Nuwara Eliya, and colonial fortresses like Galle – all in just 10-11 days.